istvandudas/libgdx-cdlod/README.md

 ## Current implementation
 Apologies it’s still tailored to my personal preferences.
+- Used Java 21 and Gradle 9.
+The project doesn’t rely on any Java 21‑specific features, but if you plan to use an earlier Java version, you may need to downgrade Gradle accordingly.
 - The terrain material supports addon (modifier) modules
   - A basic Day/Night Cycle addon is already included
 - The build is configured to publish artifacts to the **local Maven repository**, and it is intended to be used alongside the main project.